Ujwal-khatri/EmployWise-Front-End-Assignment/README.md

 │   └── routes.js (optional)
 ├── package.json
 └── README.md

-Assumptions and Considerations
+## ⚠️ Assumptions & Considerations
-API Usage:
-The application uses the Reqres API for all backend interactions, so it is a front-end-only solution.

-Authentication:
-Token-based authentication is managed through local storage.

-Client-Side Search:
-The search feature filters the list of users for the current page.
-For larger datasets, a server-side search might be more efficient.

-Responsive Design:
+This app utilizes Reqres API, hence data changes are not persistent.

+Authentication tokens are stored in browser local storage.

+Client-side search only filters the current page's results.

-The app has been designed to be responsive and should work well on both desktop and mobile devices.
+Responsiveness is ensured for both desktop and mobile devices.

-Future Enhancements
+## 💡 Future Enhancements
-User Registration:
+User Registration: Allow new users to sign up.
-Implement a registration feature for new users.

-Improved Error Handling:
+Enhanced Error Handling: Include detailed error handling and loading states.
-Add loading indicators and more detailed error messages.

-Testing:
-Write unit and integration tests to improve code quality and reliability.
+Testing: Add unit and integration tests for robustness.

-Backend Integration:
-If needed, integrate with a real backend for persistent data.
+Backend Integration: Integrate with a full backend for data persistence.

-License
+## 📜 License
 This project is for educational purposes and does not include a specific license.